haetae-org/haetae/examples/my-calculator/README.md

 # my-calculator-test

-This is an example project guided by the official *Getting Started* docs.
+This is an implementation of the example project guided by the official *Getting Started* docs.

 To execute, build the package [`heatae`](../../packages/haetae) first.